 |3.1||Provide input and support to DOE in developing, drafting or revising DOE construction safety policies, guidance and standards.|

 |3.2||Interface with non-DOE standards development bodies (e.g., OSHA, ANSI,) on activities which may have impact upon construction safety in DOE.
 This may include review and comment on construction safety program guidance, policies, standards, and regulations published by these organizations as well as direct participation on activities having greater significance to construction safety in the DOE.|

 |3.3||Evaluate proposed technical training courses for construction management and construction safety personnel.|

-Conduct special interest projects at the direction of AU-11.
-Typical projects may include:
+Conduct special interest projects at the direction of AU-11 or as selected by the Committee.
+For example: